 Spring phenology is an informative measure for examining how species respond to changing temperatures and is consequently used in numerous reports of climate change response (IPCC 2007, Parmesan 2007).
 Butterflies are a useful model organism for studying changes in spring phenology because they have predictable and readily observable life events (Roy et al. 2001).
 Additionally, butterflies have long been a popular subject for naturalists and hobbyists, which has allowed for the persistence of long-term datasets of butterfly observations and museum specimens (Thomas 2005, Eskildsen et al. 2015).
 As ectotherms, they are also sensitive to changes in temperature (Pollard et al. 1993).
 As temperatures increase, the date of spring emergence has advanced in many butterfly species, as observed in California (Forister and Shapiro 2003), the Mediterranean Basin (Stefanescu et al. 2003), England (Diamond et al. 2011; Roy and Sparks 2000), and Ohio (Diamond et al. 2014).

 While there have been multiple studies of changes in butterfly spring phenology from around the globe (Roy and Sparks 2000, Forister and Shapiro 2003, Stefanescu et al. 2003, Diamond et al. 2011, Diamond et al. 2014), our understanding of this phenomenon in the southeastern United States is unclear.
 This region is noteworthy because it has not experienced the same clear upwards trend in temperature observed on a global scale.
 Rather, the southeastern US experienced a slight cooling trend over the 20th century (Portmann et al. 2009).
 This designates the southeastern US as a climatically unique region with the potential to shed light on how species interactions may be altered in this region as temperatures are projected to rise (US Global Change Research Program 2014).
+More discussion on the practicality of looking at year vs. temperature effects when making inferences about phenological change.

+Paragraph about the pros of and cons/potential of using incidental observation databases.

 In this study, we use a database of butterfly observations collected opportunistically throughout North Carolina by citizen scientists to determine whether butterflies have shifted their spring appearance dates between 1993 - 2020 and whether temperature plays a role in these shifts.
 We also explore how species-specific traits relate to changes in first appearance dates in North Carolina butterflies, focusing on voltinism, overwintering stage, diet breadth, and diet composition.
 When examining voltinism, we expected species with higher voltinism to experience a greater advancement in early flight date in warm years because warming has been shown to be associated with an increase in the number of generations per year in butterflies (Altermatt 2010b).
 We hypothesize that species which overwinter as adults will experience a greater advance because the adults are more mobile and may more readily respond to temperature changes.